james-d12/Archer/README.md

 # Overview
+This is a simple collection of scripts that aims to automate the arch installation process to make it quicker and faster, but still allows for full customisation of the install.
+Packages are installed from the resources/programs.csv file and can be fully edited to fit your needs.

+# Programs
 The programs that the third script will install are located in the resources/programs.csv file.
-To add new programs specify the installer type, then the package name, then a description of the package.
+To add new programs specify the installer type, then the package name, then a description of the package, ensure each value is separated by a comma.
     - PACMAN    - Uses pacman to install package.
     - AUR       - Uses an AUR helper (yay) to install package.
     - GIT       - Uses git to clone and uses makepkg to install package.